-parse_node (response, selector)
+parse\node (response, selector)

 This method is called for the nodes matching the provided tag name (itertag).
 Receives the response and an Selector for each node.
 Overriding this method is mandatory.
 Otherwise, you spider won't work.
-This method must return either a Item object, a Request object, or an iterable containing any of them.
+This method must return an item object, a Request object, or an iterable containing any of them.

+'''

 process_results (response, results)

+'''

 This method is called for each result (item or request) returned by the spider, and it's intended to perform any last time processing required before returning the results to the framework core, for example setting the item IDs.
 It receives a list of results and the response which originated those results.
-It must return a list of results (Items or Requests).
+It must return a list of results (items or requests).